alessiorubicini/alessiorubicini.github.io/filmmaker.md

 > "I love creating stories with the power of words  and telling them with the power of a camera." - Alessio Rubicini

 In my free time, I enjoy writing screenplays for feature-length movies and short films.
 Screenwriting it's like a journal for my thoughts.
 It allows me to tell stories in a pure way  and to share the crazy, beautiful things that flow through my mind on a daily basis.

-Sometimes I also shoot the stories I write, as you can see below.
+Sometimes I also shoot the stories I write.

 ### [📄 The tic-tac of life](https://drive.google.com/file/d/1z9-6dQDX32WxyoXzf4qjVa9YkK3fpouB/view?usp=sharing)
 <div class="post-meta">